What is ‘primary care’ (PC) and ‘primary health care’ (PHC)?

 Primary Care: America’s Health in a New Era Page 33 [LINK]

 “The provision of integrated, accessible health care services by clinicians who are accountable for addressing a large majority of personal health care needs, developing a sustained partnership with patients, and practicing in the context of the family and the community.”
+The concept of ‘primary care’ comes from the USA.

 BOX 2-1 DEFINITION OF PRIMARY CARE